haydenridd/silvia-pid-board/firmware/README.md

 ### `TemperatureRegulation`

 Performs the PID control loop given regular temperature measurements from the RTD sensor.
+Setpoint is changed according to whether the steam switch is active or not.

 ### `RtdMeasurement`